gridbugs/gridbugs.org/collections/_roguelike-tutorial-2020/part0.md

 Reference implementation branch: [part-0.0](https://github.com/stevebob/chargrid-roguelike-tutorial-2020/tree/part-0.0)

+## Code Snippets

+Throughout this tutorial there will be many code snippets!
+In fact all the code that makes up the reference implementation will be present at some point in the tutorial.
+As we progress through building this roguelike, there will be times when we update existing code.
+Whenever code changes, the new version of the code will be shown, with (hopefully!) enough context for the reader to understand the old code that it's replacing and update their implementation accordingly.

+If it's not clear, consult the reference implementation to see exactly what changes between each section of each part.

+There may be points in the middle of sections (between headings) where the code doesn't compile, however at each heading in each part, the code will be in a compiling state.
+Each heading corresponds to a particular `part-x.y` branch in the reference implementation repository, and each such branch should always be in a compilable state.

 ## Ready to begin?

 {% local roguelike-tutorial-2020-part-1-test | Click here for part 1 of the tutorial! %}